 So I dropped out of the group because I couldn’t take the agony of being there, it was like Chinese water torture for me.
 There were just no upsides for me being there.

 I did return for the post-trial meeting with the facilitators, however, which would normally be used to discuss moving on to the proper group.
-But for me, this was to discuss options: which were either do this group or be discharged, and so I was discharged.
+But for me, this was to discuss options: either do this group or be discharged and so I was discharged.

 As always, leave your feedback about my post in the comments section below.
 Also, feel free to share your experiences of group therapy in the comments section below as well.
-Lastly, if you want to stay up-to-date with my blog, then sign up for my newsletter below.
+If you want to stay up-to-date with my blog, then sign up for my newsletter below.
 Alternatively, get push notifications for new articles by clicking the red bell icon in the bottom right corner.

 Unwanted Life readers.